robjwells/robjwells.github.io/posts/2016-08-30-labour-votes.md

 This also underlies the idea that each vote taken off the Conservatives counts double, as they’re Labour’s main national opponents.

 Taking votes off the Tories is a plausible strategy.
-In a abstract way, the numbers work, but it raises some difficult questions.
+In an abstract way, the numbers work, but it raises some difficult questions.
 “Winning over Tory voters” is traditionally code for adopting right-wing policies and it’s not clear if Tory voters would ever switch to Labour in sufficient numbers, let alone what it would do to Labour as a “democratic socialist party.”

 However, this has been presented as the *only* way that Labour can win, usually by people who would like Labour to shift to the right regardless.
 But it’s very clearly not the only way Labour can win.